amargaritov/starlit/README.md

-# Hutter Prize Submission 2021a: STARLIT + cmix
+# Human Knowledge Compression Contest Submission 2021a: STARLIT + cmix
 Released by Artemiy Margaritov on May 10, 2021.

 Submission accepted for public comments and verification on May 31, 2021